 Also, the more you explain your product, the more your product is perceived as a quality product that experts have built.

 Knowing your products also helps clear any doubts that may cross the prospect’s mind.

 You must know about your product’s strengths and weaknesses and technical stuff.

 This is the ninja secret of writing a highly persuasive copy.

 No person can be good at everything, so we trust the experts.

-One job of the experts is to make complicated stuff simple so much so that even a kid would be able to understand.
+One job of the experts is to make complicated stuff simple so that even a kid would be able to understand.